Masatoshi/node-mjpeg-proxy/README.md

 node-mjpeg-proxy
 ================

 A node.js module to proxy MJPEG requests.
 Supports multiple client consuming a single stream.
-Fixes an iOS 6 issue with some MJPEG steams.
+Forked to use embeded node.js like Cordova plathome. buffertools requires to be build with node-gyp. native .node files depend on plathome.

 Installation
 ------------